legal resources necessary to hold negligent facilities accountable.

 “Employees must wash her hands for ten to fifteen seconds using antimicrobial and non-antimicrobial soap and water… Before and after direct contact with residents; when hands are visibly dirtier soiled with blood or other bodily fluids; in most situations, the preferred method of hand hygiene is with alcohol-based hand rub.”

 Was your loved one injured or die prematurely while a resident at Friendship Manor Health Care Center?
 If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Washington County victims of mistreatment living in long-term facilities including nursing homes in Nashville.
+Our network of attorneys fights aggressively on behalf of Washington County victims of mistreatment living in long-term facilities including nursing homes in Nashville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our nursing home abuse attorneys can represent your loved one injured by the inappropriate actions of the facility and staff.
-Our law firm will work on your behalf to ensure your family receives sufficient financial compensation to recover your damages.
+Our network of attorneys will work on your behalf to ensure your family receives sufficient financial compensation to recover your damages.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.

 We offer all clients a “No Win/No-Fee” Guarantee.
 This promise ensures your family will owe us nothing if we cannot obtain compensation to recover your damages.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.Sources: